dansmyers/AI/README.md

 | Quiz score below 80% | Fraction of a letter grade |
 | Quiz score below 60% | One full letter grade |

 **To earn a higher grade**, you can complete additional work that shows deeper engagement with the course goals.
 Each challenge project that you complete will **boost your grade by one part of a letter** (e.g., B to B+).
-To earn an A, complete all the requirements for a B plus three additional challenge projects.
+To earn an A, complete all the requirements for a B and three additional challenge projects.

 If your grade drops, you can still complete extra work to boost it up.
 For example, you could get partial credit on a regular assignment, but complete a challenge project.
 The two would cancel each other out and your grade would remain a B.